Intania345/eDot-automation/README.md

 ## Automated Scenario
-The scenario automated in this script is:
+The scenario automated in this script is: <br>
 ** Web automation :
   1. Login to eSuite
   2. Create New Company